awakari/interests/README.md

 A key condition containing also a number comparison condition.

 ### 1.2.2.
-Subscription
+Interest

-Subscription is an entity linking the message matching [condition](#121-condition) with the user account.
+Interest is an entity linking the message matching [condition](#121-condition) with the user account.
-A subscription also has:
+An interest also has:
 * unique id generated on creation
 * human-readable description